 Christopher Lehman, a professor in the department of Ethnic Studies is on the forefront of a petition to change the name of the 51 building to Webster Hall.
 Webster, being the surname of the first African American woman to graduate from St. Cloud State University back in 1909.
 Lehman said he’s been pushing for action as early as last year.

 “I had wanted last year for the building to be renamed after a famous person in St. Cloud, and particularly a person of color,” Lehman explained.
-If the building did go under a name change, it would be the first to be named after a non-white person.
+If the building did go under a name change, it would be the first to be named after a person of color.

 Lehman made an attempt before to name the building after Mary and John Buttler, two slaves who were located in the St. Cloud community.
-However, since neither of them attended the University, they couldn’t be taken into consideration, but Butler Park, which was created this past year, was named after them.
+However, since neither of them attended the University, they couldn’t be taken into consideration, however, the historic couple did get their name somewhere in the Granite City, hence, Butler Park.

-According to University Archives, Ruby Cora Webster was one of the first documented African American women to attend SCSU.
-They say it’s unclear if there were other African-American women and if there were, they were not identified in the transcripts.
+According to University Archives, Ruby Cora Webster was one of the first documented African American women to attend the University.
+They said it’s unclear if there were other African-American women and if there were, they were not identified in the transcripts.

 Originally from Ohio, Webster arrived in St. Cloud at a young age.
 She joined SCSU in 1908 and graduated the following year, receiving a teacher’s certificate.
-Her time at the university consisted of a one-year course to determine whether students had received a high school diploma and whether they were going to teach in a rural school.
-She was also listed in 1911/1912 and 1912/1913 as part of the “fifth-year class,” but did not obtain a degree – you can find her transcripts in the links below:
+Her time as a Husky consisted of a one-year course to determine whether students had received a high school diploma and whether they were going to teach in a rural school.
+She was also listed in the years 1911/1912 and 1912/1913 as part of the “fifth-year class,” but did not obtain a degree – you can find her transcripts in the links below:

 Ms. Webster then taught in the St. Cloud school district before getting married and moving to Kansas City.

-While SCSU has recognized the petition exists, they do not have the authority to rename the building without consent from the MNSCU system.
-When a new building is constructed, whoever donates money to it, has the jurisdiction to name the building, but as Professor Lehman explains, there is no policy for renaming a facility that already exists.
-But with the recent outpour of support for the petition from students, faculty, and staff, SCSU is currently working on a process to give itself more bargaining power.
+While SCSU has recognized the petition exists, they don’t have the authority to rename the building without consent from the MNSCU system.
+When a new building is constructed, whoever donates money to it has the jurisdiction to name the building.
+However, as Professor Lehman explains, there is no policy for renaming a facility which already exists.
+With the recent outpour of support for the petition from students, faculty, and staff, SCSU is currently working on a process to give itself more bargaining power.